canonical/platform-engineering-docs/reference/synapse/troubleshooting/high-memory-usage.md

 ## Find highest request number

-Find the leader unit and login into the synapse-nginx container.
+Find the leader unit and log in into the synapse-nginx container.

 The grep should filter the moment that you noticed a memory usage peak.
 This can be checked in the Synapse Grafana dashboard.